 The National Kidney Foundation has been bringing hope into the lives of those with renal failure for almost 50 years.
 The NKF welcomes all volunteers and supports families through multiple events and programs.
 Get in touch through its volunteering link and join its mission to educate and prevent kidney disease, and to care for those afflicted.

 Soup Kitchen Project

 For a hands-on experience, join the charitable folks at the Soup Kitchen Project.
 Every Monday from 5.45pm–7.45pm, the team feeds 330 hungry souls in the Jalan Besar–Lavender Street area.
 All you need is time and compassion.
 While you’re at it, why not have a clear-out at home and donate household items gathering dust?
-Drop the volunteer co-ordinator Shi Ying a line on 9842 3287 to sign up.
+Drop the volunteer co-ordinator a line at 98496491 to sign up.

 Make a Wish Foundation